czuforb/czuforb/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studyingWeb Development at the Copenhagen School of Design adn Technology.\
+🎓 &nbsp;I'm currently studying Web Development at the Copenhagen School of Design adn Technology.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
 ✉️ &nbsp;You can shoot me an email at hi@bence.cz!
 I'll try to respond as soon as I can.\